 For Blue Ventures, safeguarding means protecting communities from the potential harm that arises from coming into contact with anyone working for or with us, or from our activities or our programmes.
 We have clear policies, procedures and governance in place that provide a safeguarding framework that everyone who works with us is made aware of through induction and training.
 Relevant policies, procedures and governance oversight includes our:

 Blue Ventures’ commitment to safeguarding means that our Safeguarding and Reporting Committee comprises three trustees (board members) and three members of staff.
-These are currently John Wareham (Chair), Frances Humber, Anna Kydd, Richard Nimmo, Kitty Brayne and Marc Fruitema.
+These are currently John Wareham (Chair), Frances Humber, Anna Kydd, Richard Nimmo, Njaka Raveloson, Melna Saraswati and Pascale Hunt.
 In addition, three members of our team Richard Nimmo, Davide Grazi and Joella Robby, oversee safeguarding training and support as a key part of their work.

 For more information about our policies and procedures please contact our safeguarding team (Richard Nimmo, Davide Grazi and Joella Robby)

 To report a concern about safeguarding or to report a staff member or representative, please email [email protected] to reach our Safeguarding and Reporting Committee.